Obi-Nnamdi/NPR-Studio/README.md

 3. Click "Configure".
 The default configuration should suffice.
 4. After configuring, click "Generate".
 5. The build system files should be in the build directory.
-6. Open the NPR_STUDIO.slr file with Visual Studio, and build the solution with the build type with the solution configuration set to "RELEASE".
+6. Open the NPR_STUDIO.slr file with Visual Studio (can also click "Open Project" in CMake), and build the solution with the build type with the solution configuration set to "RELEASE" (under `Build` > `Build Solution`).

-After building the project, you should see an executable in the `build/Release` directory called "npr_studio".
-This is the application executable.
+After building the project, you should see an executable in the `build/bin/Release` directory called "npr_studio".
+This is the application executable, and you can click it to run the program.

 ## Usage
 ### Normal Execution